mcds-cmu/11634/f22/fall_final_presentation.md

 <h2>Data Augmentation for Information Retrieval</h2>
 <img src="https://i.postimg.cc/PrQwMYPN/da-poster-picture-Riddhi-Nisar.png" alt="Riddhi" />
 <p>Preksha Patel, Ramya Ramanathan, Riddhi Nisar, Sayani Kundu, Vivek Sourabh</p>
 <p>In our capstone, we aim to build a data augmentation module, which can be easily plugged into the pipeline of Information Retrieval frameworks.
 We also aim to finetune and improve the re-ranker in FlexNeuART using augmented data.
 We use the MS MARCO passage re-ranking dataset for this task and implement three categories of data augmentation techniques - rule-based, model-based, and query reformulation.
-We evaluate our results on the mean reciprocal rank (MRR) metric.<br /><br /> Thursday, December 8<br /> POS 153<br /> 9:15-9:55<br /> <a href= "https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+We evaluate our results on the mean reciprocal rank (MRR) metric.<br /><br /> Thursday, December 8<br /> POS 153<br /> 9:15-9:55<br /> <a href= "https://youtu.be/GPrnSnHZghw"> Presentation Recording</a></p>
 </td>
 <td>
 <h2>Simbot Dialog and Language Generation</h2>
 <img src="https://i.postimg.cc/FR5ZR6G1/minimap-Shubham-Phal.png" alt="Phal" />
 <p>Shubham Phal, Nikhil Gupta, Prasoon Varshney, Shubham Virmani, Benny Jiang, Xinyue Chen</p>
 <p>Our work on the Simbot Challenge asks a basic question: How does language change when situated?
 How do objects in the environment and behaviors of people around us inform how language utterances are interpreted?
-Our project uses advanced NLP techniques to model a two-way free-form dialogue between a commander and a multimodal embodied agent to perform a plethora of complex tasks in a simulated environment.<br /><br /> Thursday, December 8<br /> POS 153 <br /> 11:50-1:10<br /> <a href= "https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+Our project uses advanced NLP techniques to model a two-way free-form dialogue between a commander and a multimodal embodied agent to perform a plethora of complex tasks in a simulated environment.<br /><br /> Thursday, December 8<br /> POS 153 <br /> 11:50-1:10<br /> <a href= "https://youtu.be/YlXZebG4y7E"> Presentation Recording</a></p>
 </td>
 <td>
 <h2>Programmable Storage</h2>